Rescue of Jews by Poles during the Holocaust

 Polish Jews were the primary victims of the Nazi Germany-organized Holocaust in Poland.
 Throughout the German occupation of Poland, Jews were rescued from the Holocaust by Polish people, at risk to their lives and the lives of their families.
 According to Yad Vashem, Israel's official memorial to the victims of the Holocaust, Poles were, by nationality, the most numerous persons identified as rescuing Jews during the Holocaust.
-By January 2022, 7,232 people in Poland have been recognized by the State of Israel as Righteous among the Nations.
+By January 2023, 7,280 people in Poland have been recognized by the State of Israel as Righteous among the Nations.

 The Polish government-in-exile informed the world of the extermination of the Jews on June 9, 1942, following a report from the Jewish Labour Bund leadership smuggled out of the occupied Poland by Home Army couriers.
-The Polish government-in-exile, together with Jewish groups, pleaded for American and British forces to bomb train tracks leading to Auschwitz concentration camp, though, for debated reasons, the Allies did not do so.
+The Polish government-in-exile, together with several Jewish groups, pleaded for Allied forces to bomb train tracks leading to the Auschwitz concentration camp, although, for debated reasons, the Allies did not do so.
 The rescue efforts were aided by one of the largest resistance movements in Europe, the Polish Underground State and its military arm, the Home Army.
 Supported by the Government Delegation for Poland, the most notable effort dedicated to helping Jews was spearheaded by the Żegota Council, based in Warsaw, with branches in Kraków, Wilno, and Lwów.

 Polish rescuers were hampered by the German occupation as well as frequent betrayal by the local population.
 Any kind of help to Jews was punishable by death, for the rescuer and their family, and would-be rescuers moved in an environment hostile to Jews and their protection, exposed to the risk of blackmail and denunciation by neighbours.
 According to Mordecai Paldiel, "The threats faced by would-be rescuers, both from the Germans and blackmailers alike, make us place Polish rescuers of Jews in a special category, for they exemplified a courage, fortitude, and lofty humanitarianism unequalled in other occupied countries."